 Overall, her subject tends to be fixed in the tangible, but her creative process stretches reality and brings the viewer to disappear in a ‘decelerated alternative reality’, as Grove defines it.

-In the series Diffracted Light, fleeting and intangible light refractions are frozen in time, made eternal.
-They transform the mundane into the fantastical, making Grove’s artworks abstract alternative reality suspended in time.
+Diffracted Light, fleeting and intangible light refractions, are frozen in time and made eternal.
+They transform the mundane into the fantastic, making Grove’s artworks a window to an abstract, alternative reality suspended in time.
 Grove supplemented her more recent works with drawings based on meteorite patterns: unique crystallised conformations found solely in iron meteorites.
 Such designs are formed as meteorites travel through space by the incredibly slow rate of cooling down.